Serious families are already reading their kid's application against thousands of real admitted essays. Make sure yours has the same edge.

 - Calibrated admission probability against base rate

-- Essay-by-essay scoring with line-level rewrites
+- Strengths, weaknesses, line-level essay rewrites

 Questions, answered honestly.